HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 window manufacturer- and the ven-

-dor what suggest.
+dor what -they suggest.
 It might mean

-using backer rod and high- perfor-
+using backer rod and high-perfor-

 mance sealant instead of cheap latex

 caulk.
-But that's a :small price to pay
+But that's a .small price to pay,

 for an installation that doesn't leak.